Each year we kick off our season with a Time Trial Meet at the Fitch Warrenton Aquatic and Recreation Facility (WARF) with a few goals in mind:

 - We had a few swimmers miss the meet without telling me.
 At Time Trials, it’s really not hard to deal with that because there are no relays, but for a regular season meet, we just cannot have that happen.
 If you were ever the one who had to rearrange the relays on deck right before the meet is about to start while 60 or 70 kids are floating around and asking questions, they I promise you, you would never fail to e-mail if you or your kid cannot make it to a meet.
 And please use e-mail – don’t just tell me.

 - Seton Swimming is not an individual sport, so you are not done with you are personally finished swimming your events.
 Please don’t leave the deck and take a shower before all of your teammates are done swimming.
 And if we have a swimmer who is all alone in the water finishing his/her race, please don’t just stand there chatting with your friends.
 Get to the end of the lane and cheer!

 - It was really great to have Noah on deck with us on Friday night.
 He even jumped in as a timer.
 Gotta love that!

-- We’ll continue our work on the backstroke this week – so don’t miss practice!
+- For this coming week, we’ll finish our work on freestyle and start working on backstroke – so don’t miss practice!

-- On New Year’s Eve, December 31st, we’ll have our annual Cystic-Fibrosis swim-a-thon.
+- The day before New Year’s Eve, December 30th, we’ll have our annual Cystic-Fibrosis swim-a-thon.
 Thanks again to the Given family for running it again.
 I’ll pass on more information as I get it, but I can tell you now that I’m looking forward to doing a better job of raising money for this great cause than I did last year.